3. Dog Owner Training Instead Of Dog Training

 This is clearly my focus in the coaching and support of dog owners and their dogs.
 Dog owners that have experienced this additional dimension in their life with a dog never want to miss it again.

 During the first two years we exclusively worked on the relationship, attachment, socialisation and education to build up his trust in people and the environment.
 Not one second of training!
-The work has been extremely rewarding.
+The work was extremely rewarding.

-Of course, Rox has also learned sit! – drop! etc., but he has learned it «naturally» in the context of the relationship work, which works wonderfully.
-He is also always with me when working with other dogs and has since learned himself what his function is.
-It is always a special moment when we, as a team, satisfied return to the car, he jumps in and radiates his satisfaction with a visible «smile» on his relaxed face.
-He’s a very fine and lovely lad who hasn’t shown any problematic behaviour ever since.
+Of course, Rox also learned sit! – drop! etc., but he learned it «naturally» in the context of the relationship work, which works wonderfully.
+He was also always with me when working with other dogs and learned himself what his function was.
+It was always a special moment when we, as a team, satisfied returned to the car, he jumped in and radiated his satisfaction with a visible «smile» on his relaxed face.
+He was such a fine and lovely friend who hadn’t shown any problematic behaviour ever since.

 After I had adopted Rox, I subsequently found out, that Unix’ father was the grandfather of Rox – there are no co-incidences in life.

-It was only when I was able to build my own bridge between behavioural research/science, the behaviour of dog owners and their dogs and dog training it was possible for me to find the central thread and clearly see the logic and connections.
+It was only when I was able to build my own bridge between behavioural research/science, the behaviour of dog owners and their dogs, and dog training, that it was possible for me to detect the common thread and clearly see the logic and connections.

 3.5 On a final note